Everett McCorvey: American Spiritual Ensemble

 The group has presented over 400 concerts including 18 tours of the United States and 16 tours of Spain.
-The American Spiritual Ensemble has released several CD's and has been featured in two U.S. Public Broadcasting System (PBS) broadcasts, The Spirituals and a special concert featuring the American Spiritual Ensemble.
+The American Spiritual Ensemble has released several CDs and has been featured in two U.S. Public Broadcasting System (PBS) broadcasts, The Spirituals and a special concert featuring the American Spiritual Ensemble.

-Composer Paul Carey wrote of an ASE performance in Memphis, Tenn. that it was “one of the greatest concerts I have ever heard…..McCorvey himself is an impressive conductor and interpreter of this music, his conducting being about the rhythms, sub-rhythms, and the importance of beat weight of this music; he also brings out word stresses and inflections that lesser conductors would never even think of.”
+Composer Paul Carey wrote of an ASE performance in Memphis, Tennessee, that it was "one of the greatest concerts I have ever heard...
+McCorvey himself is an impressive conductor and interpreter of this music, his conducting being about the rhythms, sub-rhythms, and the importance of beat weight of this music; he also brings out word stresses and inflections that lesser conductors would never even think of."

 Conducting

 McCorvey studied conducting under Frederick Prentice at the University of Alabama and has since worked extensively with Robert Baldwin, now at the University of Utah, and John Nardolillo at the University of Kentucky.
-In addition to conducting the American Spiritual Ensemble on tour and the National Chorale at Lincoln Center, McCorvey's guest conducting stints have included the Mythos Opera Festival in Taormino, Sicily and the North Czech Philharmonic in Prague, Czech Republic.
+In addition to conducting the American Spiritual Ensemble on tour and the National Chorale at Lincoln Center, McCorvey's guest conducting stints have included the Mythos Opera Festival in Taormina, Sicily, and the North Czech Philharmonic in Prague, Czech Republic.
 In 2019 McCorvey joined the board of directors of the International Conductors Guild, which represents over 1,100 symphony, band and choral conductors worldwide.
 In September 2021 McCorvey conducted the National Chorale and the Field Band and Soldiers' chorus in a concert commemorating the 20th anniversary of the attacks on the World Trade Center at Liberty State Park in New Jersey.
-He conducted the world premier of Stella Sung's operatic adaptation of Marjorie Kinnan Rawlings' The Secret River, with libretto by Mark Campbell (librettist) at Opera Orlando in December, 2021.
+He conducted the world premiere of Stella Sung's operatic adaptation of Marjorie Kinnan Rawlings' The Secret River, with libretto by Mark Campbell at Opera Orlando in December, 2021.

 Producing

-As director of the University of Kentucky Opera Theatre, McCorvey has produced over 40 operas, including World Premieres of River of Time, Our Lincoln, Hotel Casablanca and God Bless Us Everyone by Thomas Pasatieri, and Bounce – The Basketball Opera.
-Under McCorvey UKOT has also staged the first university productions of The Little Prince by Rachel Portman, A Streetcar Named Desire by Andre Previn and Silent Night by Kevin Puts.
-Annually since 1992 he has produced, been the musical director for and sung in “It’s a Grand Night for Singing,” a Broadway Review concert of song and dance that includes popular and classical numbers performed by students, faculty and community members.
+As director of the University of Kentucky Opera Theatre, McCorvey has produced over 40 operas, including world premieres of River of Time, Our Lincoln, Hotel Casablanca and God Bless Us Everyone by Thomas Pasatieri, and Bounce – The Basketball Opera.
+Under McCorvey UKOT has also staged the first university productions of The Little Prince by Rachel Portman, A Streetcar Named Desire by André Previn and Silent Night by Kevin Puts.
+Annually since 1992 he has produced, been the musical director for and sung in "It's a Grand Night for Singing", a Broadway Review concert of song and dance that includes popular and classical numbers performed by students, faculty and community members.
 The production has expanded from one performance originally to six over two weekends.